-Habit: Arboreal mostly nocturnal lives in secondary growth forest
+Habit: Arboreal mostly nocturnal lives in the secondary-growth forest

 Lifespan: 20 years in the wild (13 years in captivity)

-There are 5 species tarsiers in the genus Tarsius, including the Bornean tarsier, Dian’s tarsier, Pygmy tarsier, Spectral or Eastern tarsier.
+There are 5 species of tarsier in the genus Tarsius, including the Bornean tarsier, Dian’s tarsier, Pygmy tarsier, Spectral or Eastern tarsier.
 All belong to the family of Tariidae.

-Ears: A pair of large membranous ears which usually turn in the direction of the sound.
-It can be twisted, crinkled or moved in opposite directions when excited.
+A pair of large membranous ears that usually turn in the direction of the sound.
+It can be twisted, crinkled, or moved in opposite directions when excited.

-Digits: Each digit has nails except for the second and the third.
-Second and the third have claws for grooming.
+Each digit has nails except for the second and the third.
+The second and the third have claws for grooming.
 They have pads on their fingers and toes to help them cling to branches.